 – Also, those wet suits are really cool.

 – Just gonna come out and say it – I ship Lettuce and Shirogane.
 He makes her more confident, she softens him up, they work well together.
-It kinda pisses me off that they so unceremoniously end it after just teasing it a couple of times.
+It annoys me that they so unceremoniously end it after just teasing it a couple of times.
+Why even bother?

 – This is really nitpicky, but not only can Lettuce, when transformed, breathe underwater, but she can also talk.
 I’ll forgive the talking since that’s connected to the breathing and just something characters that can breathe underwater tend to do, but it doesn’t really make sense for her to have the ability to breathe underwater.
 The animal she’s based on, the black finless porpoise, is a mammal.
 It can’t breathe underwater.